hoangtnm/deep-learning/tutorials/README.md

 ## Overview

-This is the curriculum for [this](https://youtu.be/_qjNH1rDLm0) video on Youtube by Siraj Raval
+This repo is to be a curriculm for everyone to pursue AI in general and Deep Learning in specific.

 ## Week 1 - Feedforward Neural Networks and Backpropagation